Tap water in Barcelona 2025

 Barcelona has two main sources where it gets its water: rivers and the Mediterranean Sea.
 The primary river Barcelona uses for its water supply is the Llobregat River, which flows into the Mediterranean south of the city.
 All of the water goes through an intense sanitation and de-salting process before it makes its way throughout the city for public use.

-Spain’s investment in water infrastructure did not begin in the 1980s, however.
-Since the 1950s, Spain has built dams and systems to try to make water shortages less common.
+Spain’s investment in water infrastructure did not begin until the 1980s, however, Spain built dams and systems in the 50’s to try to make water shortages less common.
 There are now 1,200 artificial dams and reservoirs throughout the country, which is more than anywhere else in Europe.
 The Llobregat water plant that is now so important for finding drinking water was built in 2009 but was barely used until April 2021.

-Before the most recent and most intense phase of the drought, Barcelona’s drinking water came primarily from rivers, and wells were the second most common source.
+Barcelona’s drinking water comes primarily from rivers, and wells were the second most common source.
 Water from the water plant provided just 3% of the drinking water supply.
 Now, the plant is the source of one-third of Barcelona’s drinking water, wells are still the second most common source but have decreased in use, and rivers are the smallest source.

 Is the tap water in Barcelona safe to drink?